Antalya Province: Antiquity

 Antalya has been settled since pre-historic times.
-Evidence of human habitation dating back to the early Paleolithic age (150,000-200,000) years has been discovered in the Karain cave, 30 km of the north of Antalya city.
+Evidence of human habitation dating back to the early Paleolithic age (150,000–º200,000 years ago) has been discovered in the Karain cave, 30 km of the north of Antalya city.
 Other finds dating back to the Mesolithic (Beldibi Cave), Neolithic (Bademağacı Höyüğü) and more recent periods show that the area has been populated by various civilizations throughout the ages.

 According to Herodotus, the earliest known inhabitants were a Bronze Age people called the Milyae (Milyans), who referred to the area as Milyas and spoke an Indo-European language known as Milyan.
 A people called the Termilae, from Crete, also settled and eventually dominated the coastal margins, which were known as Trm̃mis (while the Milyae became concentrated in the mountains).
 According to Greek legend, an exiled Athenian called Lykos (Latin: Lycus) became prominent in the region.
 Records from the Hittite period refer to the inhabitas and the area as Lukka, and document lively interactions with neighboring regions in the 2nd millennium BC.
 It is commonly accepted that Lukka is cognate with the later, Latinised exonym Lycia.
 The Lukka were known for their seafaring skills (including piracy) and demonstrated a fiery, independent spirit; neither the Hittites, nor the Arzawa, to the west, could ever dominate them for long.

 According to Greek legend, there was immigration by a Greek tribe called the Akhaioi (from the northern Peloponnese) to the area, after the Trojan War, and eventually many Greek settlements built up along the coast and inland.
 In the Hellenistic period, the western parts of the later Antalya were regarded as Lycia, whereas the east was Pamphylia, and the extremes east Cilicia, while Pisidia was to the north.
 These communities grew into independent cities, and eventually a federation was set up, under the name of Pamphylia.

 Before the Ancient Roman conquest Lycia was a polity with the first democratic constitution in the world, which later partly inspired the U.S. Constitution.

 Antalya was part of the Lydian kingdom from the 7th century BC until Lydia was defeated by the Achaemenid Empire during the Battle of Sardis in 546 BC.
 The Macedonian commander Alexander the Great ended Persian rule and in around 334 BC conquered the cities of the area one by one—except for Termessos and Sillyon which managed to repulse his armies in 333 BC.
 After the death of Alexander in 323 BC, a long battle erupted between his generals that lasted until 188 BC.

 The reign of the kingdom of Pergamon began with the defeat of the Seleucid army at Apamea.
 Shortly after this the city of Antalya was founded.
 When Attalos III, the last king of Pergamom, died in 133 BC he left his kingdom to the Roman Republic.
 At this time the area is dominated by pirates based in small cities along the coast.